 We have not previously submitted a new drug application, or NDA, to the FDA or similar approval filings to a comparable foreign regulatory authority, for any product candidate.
 An NDA or other relevant regulatory filing must include extensive preclinical and clinical data and supporting information to establish that the product candidate is safe and effective for each desired indication.
 The NDA or other relevant regulatory filing must also include significant information regarding the chemistry, manufacturing and controls for the product.
 We cannot be certain that our current or future product candidates will be successful in clinical trials or receive regulatory approval.
 Further, even if they are successful in clinical trials, our product candidates or any future product candidates may not receive regulatory approval.
-Further, we do not receive regulatory approvals for current or future product candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights for each product candidate, as well as the availability of competitive products, whether there is sufficient third-party reimbursement and adoption by physicians.
+If we do not receive regulatory approvals for current or future product candidates, we may not be able to continue our operations.
+Even if we successfully obtain regulatory approval to market a product candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights for each product candidate, as well as the availability of competitive products, whether there is sufficient third-party reimbursement and adoption by physicians.